pi-farm/Docker-PXE-Server/README.md

 HowToBuild and setup

-Clone this repo: git clone https://gitea.pi-farm.duckdns.org/meik/pxe-server.git and cd into it: "cd pxe-server"
+Clone this repo: "git clone https://github.com/pi-farm/Docker-PXE-Server.git" and cd into it: "cd pxe-server"

 run: "bash start.sh"